 In the event that the above-referenced documentation is not available, an inspection report (complete with photos of the damage and a written assessment of the damage) from a damage assessment conducted by the HRRP that certifies that the damage occurred as a result of the hurricane will be acceptable.

-In the event that FEMA, SBA, or Insurance award letters are not available, and an inspection report is inconclusive as to the cause of the damage, the applicant may provide alternative evidence, such as neighborhood-level media reports, inundation maps or documentation of damage by disaster response/relief organizations on a case-by-case basis.
+In the event that FEMA, SBA, or Insurance award letters are not available, and an inspection report is inconclusive as to the cause of the damage, the applicant may provide alternative evidence, such as neighborhood-level media reports, inundation maps or documentation of damage by disaster response/relief organizations which may be accepted on a case-by-case basis.

-If a rental property owner was denied assistance by FEMA, assistance through the CDBG-DR program may still be available as long as damages can be tied back to Hurricane Michael.
-DEO prohibits the denial of assistance by FEMA to be used as a sole basis for the denial of CDBG-DR assistance.
+If a rental property owner was denied assistance by FEMA, assistance through the CDBG-DR program may still be available as long as damage can be tied back to Hurricane Michael.
+Denial of assistance by FEMA may not be used as the sole basis for the denial of CDBG-DR assistance.

 Location